AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/save-projects.md

 #### Navigate away or close a tab

-If you navigate away from the page or close the browser tab while viewing a project with changes that are not yet auto-saved, the browser warns that your unsaved changes will be lost.
+If you navigate away from the page or close the browser tab while viewing a project with changes that are not yet auto-saved, the browser warns you that your unsaved changes are lost.
 You can choose to leave or cancel.
-How the browser warns you, is dependent on the browser you use.
+How the browser warns you depends on the browser you use.

 ### Browser crashes or session times out